 The Indian government introduced an Indian tourist visa on arrival scheme on January 1, 2010.
 It was initially trialed for citizens of five countries.
 Subsequently, a year later, it was extended to include a total of eleven countries.
+And, from April 15, 2014 it was extended to include South Korea.
 Find out more about the scheme in this article.

 Who is Eligible for an Indian Visa on Arrival?